Chevuu/CheChat/README.md

 # CheChat

-This is a chat app I built for practice and is free to use.
+This is a chat app I built as a personal project and is free to use.
+Goal was to learn some basics about the Golang language.

 The backend of the app was made using GoLang and the frontend was built with ReactJS.